oVirt/ovirt-site/source/feature/detailedhostpmproxypreferences.html.md

 This document describes an extension to the current proxy selection algorithm that enables each Host to define its proxy chain as a priority list.

-Specifically, the local host may be chosen as a proxy for fencing operations This may be achieved by installing a full VDSM packages on the local machine of by using [Local VDSM](http://wiki.ovirt.org/wiki/Features/Design/DetailedHostPMProxyPreferences#Local_VDSM)
+Specifically, the local host may be chosen as a proxy for fencing operations This may be achieved by installing a full VDSM packages on the local machine by using [Local VDSM](http://wiki.ovirt.org/wiki/Features/Design/DetailedHostPMProxyPreferences#Local_VDSM)

 An alternative to installing a lightweight local VDSM is writing a [Fence Wrapper](http://wiki.ovirt.org/wiki/Features/Design/DetailedHostPMProxyPreferences#Fence_Wrapper)